datacite/blog/source/posts/location-of-the-citation.html.md

 Recently, organizations including CrossRef and the Digital Curation Center (DCC) have recommended as a best practice that original data citations appear in the works cited sections of the article.
 We wondered: has data citation practice been changing in light of this guidance, and are there any visible trends over time?READMORE

 To explore this, we examined 1,125 journal articles published from 2011-2014 with associated data in the [Dryad](http://datadryad.org) data repository.
 Dryad receives their DOIs from EZID, a DataCite member.
-We retrieved the article full text via the [EuropePMC Open Access API](http://europepmc.org/ftpsite), searched for the Dryad DOI, and classified the hits as:
+We retrieved the article full text via the [Europe PMC RESTful Web Service](https://europepmc.org/RestfulWebService), searched for the Dryad DOI, and classified the hits as:

 * within the body (intratextual - including data availability sections)
 * within the works cited